vyahello/async-weather-api/README.md

 # Async weather API
 > This project represents sample of asynchronous weather REST API that is build using **quart** (flask compatible API) python web microframework based on Asyncio.
+>
+> It uses https://openweathermap.org to obtain weather data.

 ## Tools
 - python 3.6 | 3.7 | 3.8